bitnimble/DiscordMusicBot/README.md

 4. `node index.js` or `forever start index.js` and away you go.

 Note: when the bot joins a channel for the first time, it'll add a default youtube link to the queue (a 'ba dum tss' sound effect).
+Also please note that it takes a little bit of time to grab and extract the youtube audio stream when adding a song.
+The bot will tell you when the song properly gets added.

 #Commands
 **~~!join** - bot joins your voice channel.